 The best way to practice

 This can be addressed during practice, but only if practice sessions consistently have a technical task focused goal e.g. accelerating through impact to create a positive golf putting stroke.
 This is very effective as players are much more likely to perform under pressure when they are used to focusing on a simple technical element.

 To take this concept further it is often advised that players add an element of competition to their practice, for example taking on a friend to see who can pitch the ball closest to a 80 yard pin on the driving range.

 This not only adds fun elements to practice but also provides a level of stress inoculation which can be taken onto the course.

 Practicing with a friend is also a good way to improve motivation, going to a driving range on a cold winters night is often far more enticing when it has a competitive social aspect.

-Here's a great mental game of golf tip from golf mental game coach Bob Rotella.
+watch the video below that demonstrates a great mental golf tip from mental game coach Bob Rotella:

 Pre round golf keys